Breeze/breeze.github.io/doc-js/extending-entities.md

 <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty" target="_blank" title="Defined properties">Learn more about ES5 properties</a> on the web.

-<p class="note">These techniques only work in ES5+ browsers.
+> These techniques only work in ES5+ browsers.
 The <code>Object.DefineProperty</code> feature cannot be shimmed (aka, "polyfilled") into older browsers.
 Some browsers, such as IE8, appear to support ES5 defined properties but actually don't.

 <a name="ko-computeds"></a>
 #Knockout computed properties